 To become clear channels for grace we have to release our egos, identity and attachments.
 Release is a poetic word for death.
 Shamanic teachers are much more candid about what this process of releasing looks and feels like.
 It feels like dying.
 Even though the physical body comes through the process, we are not the same person on the other side.
 Who we were has passed away.

-Just like the seasons, our lives move in cycles.
+Just like the seasons, bat symbolism reminds us that our lives move in cycles.
 There are times when all the old must be sloughed off so that we can move our gifts into the world without distractions or obstacles.

 Traditionally, shamans understood the necessity and periodicity of these “small” deaths in our lives.
 They created ritual and ceremony to facilitate and support this critical component of the spiritual path.
 Initiates were buried up to their necks, locked in caves, left in the woods, and abandoned in their own graves.
 We now affectionately call these ancient and painful rituals “vision quests” which can disguise the severity of the experiences.